Editorial Style Guide

 headline-style capitalization (also called title case)

-- “Capitalize the first and last words in titles and subtitles (but see rule 7), and capitalize all other major words (nouns, pronouns, verbs, adjectives, adverbs, and some conjunctions—but see rule 4).
+- “Capitalize the first and last words in titles and subtitles (but see rule 7), and all other major words (nouns, pronouns, verbs, adjectives, adverbs, and some conjunctions—but see rule 4).

 - Lowercase the articles the, a, and an.